-- Presenting your results is crucial (a company that produces a great product but has no advertising won't make much money). - Many people won't have time to read the paper, so they need to get your message simply by listening to you. - People remember figures and economic stories, not equations. - Focus on your message, people trust you for having done the technical steps right. - Answer the "why should I care?" question in you first slide. - Who is your audience? - If presenting to busy people who are not specialists, with little time at your disposal (i.e. a board meeting), tell the story.
-Avoid jargon. - If presenting to other economists, with more time (i.e. a seminar), you can go in more technical details, once you have presented the story.
+- Presenting your results is crucial (a company that produces a great product but has no advertising won't make much money). - Many people won't have time to read the paper, so they need to get your message simply by listening to you. - If you convince your audience that the results are innovative enough, you will motivate policy makers to include them in their analyses and decisions, and other economists to build on your paper.
+This will give you recognition. - People remember figures and economic stories, not equations. - o Focus on your message, people trust you for having done the technical steps right. - o Answer the "why should I care?" question in you first slide. - Tailor the presentation to your audience. - o If presenting to busy people who are not specialists, with little time at your disposal (i.e. a board meeting), tell the story.
+Avoid jargon. - o If presenting to other economists, with more time (i.e. a seminar), you can go in more technical details, once you have presented the story.